 For the ultimate dose of festive magic, consider attending Mickey’s Very Merry Christmas Party – cookies, cocoa, special games, snow falling on Main Street USA, and even Holiday wishes fireworks!
 It’s the perfect way to kick off or end your trip!

-, and you can also see Dad’s absolute favorite Christmas tradition – the Candlelight Processional
+At EPCOT, the World Showcase celebrates Holidays around the World, and you can also see Dad’s absolute favorite Christmas tradition – the Candlelight Processional.

 Dad’s Bottom Line